 Step 10: Submitting App For Review

-- Users have to first choose the release type that means they have the option to choose between manual release and automatic release.
+- Firstly, the users have to choose the release type, which means they have the option to choose between manual release and automatic release.

 - At this point, the iPhone app developer just has to wait for approval from Apple's side.

-- This app review process usually ranges from 2 to 3 weeks before providing the option for new app submission.
+- The app review process usually ranges from 2 to 3 weeks before Apple provides the option for new app submission.

-- Just in case your app is not approved, make sure to review the notes in the Resolution Center section and work on the mentioned points.
+- If the app is not approved, make sure to review the notes in the Resolution Center section and work on the mentioned points.
 Once the changes are implemented, then go ahead and resubmit your iOS app.

-The very last step is that of the release of the app, which is undoubtedly one of the most awaited steps by the app developers.
+The last step is the release of the app, which is undoubtedly one of the most awaited steps for app developers.

-Now that you have gone through the above-mentioned process of how to submit your iOS application to the Apple App Store, there is one last thing that you need to keep in mind i.e. the app store submission checklist:
+Now that you have gone through the above-mentioned process of how to upload app to App Store, there is one last thing that you need to keep in mind, i.e., the iOS app submission checklist:

-- The app should contain up-to-date contact information.
+- The app should contain updated contact information.

-- It is advised to add an official email address of the app development team.
+- It is advised to add an official email address to the app development team.

-- Make sure your app is compatible with various iOS devices and not just iPhones.
+- Make sure your app is compatible with various iOS devices and not just the iPhone.